gnieark/virus-scan-kiosk-ansible/README.md

 When you plug an USB key, its content is automatically scanned by Clamav.

-(Others antivirus can be added, see bellow)
+(Others antivirus can be added, see sample on comment on files/antivirscan )

+/!\ The scan cleans. infected files are removed from usb key and quarantined on the kiosk.
+You can change this behavior by modifying the clamav call on files/antivirscan.

 ## Install